Erasure Code Support¶

 Job Construction and Processing¶

 Because of the nature of the work it has to do as described above, the reconstructor builds jobs for a single job processor.
-The job itself contains all of the information needed for the processor to execute the job which may be a synchronization or a data reversion and there may be a mix of jobs that perform both of these operations on the same suffix directory.
+The job itself contains all of the information needed for the processor to execute the job which may be a synchronization or a data reversion.
+There may be a mix of jobs that perform both of these operations on the same suffix directory.

 - A partition directory with all fragment indexes matching the local node index.
-This is the case where everything is where it belongs and we just need to compare hashes and sync if needed, here we sync with our partners.
+This is the case where everything is where it belongs and we just need to compare hashes and sync if needed.
+Here we simply sync with our partners.

 - A partition directory with no local fragment index and just one or more of others.
 Here we sync with just the home nodes for the fragment indexes that we have and then all the local archives are deleted.
 This is the basic handoff reversion case.